ThinhPhamWannabeCoder/DataCleaning/README.md

 2. Run the data cleaning script:

     Do step by step in JupyterNotebook file

+3. Make your tweak with these sample script

-3. The cleaned data will be saved in the same directory for deleting purpose.
+4. The cleaned data will be saved in the same directory for deleting purpose.

 ## Contributing